jcurl/RJCP.DLL.CrashReporter/README.md

 configure the `LogSource` explicitly for .NET Core 3.1 without having to use complicated dependency injection.

+See also the `docs` directory in the original repository for more detailed information.

 ## Dependencies

-This library also depends on my `RJCP.Diagnostics.Trace` library to provide a unified logging experience between .NET Framework and .NET Core.
+This library also depends on my `RJCP.Diagnostics.Trace` library to provide a unified logging experience between .NET Framework and .NET Core, via the `LogSource` class.